sarahmmah/sarahmmah.github.io/content/publication/2024_michalski/index.md

 publication: "*Journal of Epidemiology & Community Health, 78*(4): 205–211"
 publication_short: "J Epidemiol Community Health"

-abstract: <small>"Using a nationally representative cohort, this study estimates the life stage-specific impact of community belonging on premature mortality.
-The results demonstrate how community belonging relates to premature mortality differs across age groups underscoring the importance of considering life stage-specific perspectives when researching and developing approaches to strengthen belonging. *(To read more, please visit the links above.)*" </small>
+abstract: <medium>"Using a nationally representative cohort, this study estimates the life stage-specific impact of community belonging on premature mortality.
+The results demonstrate how community belonging relates to premature mortality differs across age groups underscoring the importance of considering life stage-specific perspectives when researching and developing approaches to strengthen belonging. *(To read more, please visit the links above.)*" </medium>

 tags:
   - Community belonging